Blog Posts by Jonathan Parnell

 It was a fever he had contracted from a small-pox inoculation just a month before.
 After weeks of worsening weakness and the recognition of his immanent death, he spoke…Continue Reading

 Behind the Blog: An Interview with Jerry Bridges

 God’s sovereignty is a precious reality.

 Now chances are this truth didn’t seem too precious when it first confronted you.
-The natural, fallen response to hearing we aren’t the ones in control is to white-knuckle our will and refuse to bow.
-Humans tend to like the idea that we are the captains of our own destinies.
-Motivational glib like that will pack out self-help seminars.
-But sooner or later, and…Continue Reading
+The natural, fallen response to hearing we aren’t the ones in control is to white-knuckle our will and refuse to…Continue Reading